CS222-UIUC/course-project-group-91/README.md

 - Created button for post creation

 Fay Lin
-- wWorked on the styling for the whole project using CSS
+- Worked on the styling for the whole project using CSS
 - Created the central frontend architecture of the website using React.js

 Kyle Polson